jdiaz555/Salary-Prediction-using-Traditional-ML-Techniques./README.md

 #  Salary Prediction using Traditional ML Techniques

 This project demonstrates how to predict employee salaries using machine learning regression techniques.
-By analyzing years of experience, the model can accurately forecast potential salary, making it a powerful tool for HR, recruiters, and career planning platforms.
+By analyzing years of experience, the model can forecast potential salary.
+It includes an interactive web app built with Streamlit and allows switching between two trained ML models.

 ---

 ##  Project Overview

-This is a complete end-to-end machine learning workflow built using:
+An end-to-end machine learning solution built using:

 - **Pandas & Numpy** for data handling
 - **Matplotlib & Seaborn** for visualization
-- **Scikit-learn** for modeling
+- **Scikit-learn** for training models
-- **Streamlit** for deployment
+- **Streamlit** for deployment with an interactive UI

-Users can enter their years of experience and instantly get a predicted salary value through an interactive web app.
+Users can input their years of experience and choose between **Linear Regression** and **Random Forest** models to get a predicted salary.

 ---